 Join Hosier at the Southwest Brunswick Branch Library on Thursday, September 26 for a discussion and Q&A beginning at 3 p.m.

-Take a walk with Hosier Monday, October 7 and identify native coastal plants along Sunset Beach.
+UPDATED SEPTEMBER 23: There is a waitlist for a walk with Hosier Monday, October 7 to identify native coastal plants along Sunset Beach.
 See how native plants are utilized along the dunes and by local residents and have your questions answered by the expert himself.
-The walking event begins at 10 a.m. at the Sunset Beach Gazebo at the end of Sunset Boulevard and will be followed by a lunchtime Q&A at the gazebo at 12 p.m.
+The walk begins at 10 a.m. at the Sunset Beach Gazebo at the end of Sunset Boulevard and will be followed by a lunchtime Q&A at the gazebo at 12 p.m.
 Email email@example.com with the subject line “COASTAL PLANT WALK” to reserve your space at this free event.

 Seacoast Plants of the Carolinas is a joint publication between North Carolina Sea Grant and University of North Carolina Press.